Top 15 Venture Capital Firms Investing in Robotics

 Image of Playground Global- Top VCs in Robotics

-Playground Global is an early-stage venture capital firm based in Palo Alto that invests in deep tech.
-They focus on supporting founders with strong technical and scientific backgrounds.
+Playground Global is an early-stage venture capital firm that specializes in deep tech.
+They focus on backing founders with strong technical and scientific backgrounds, providing the capital to build companies with long-term impact.

 • Investment stages: Early Stage Venture